Part one: What is dyscalculia?

 Legal stuff

-The Dyscalculia Information Centre is fully owned by Websites and Blogs Ltd, a company registered in England.
+The Dyscalculia Information Centre is fully owned by Mandy Tobin Homes Ltd, a company registered in England.

 Registered address: 9 Home Farm Close, Great Oakley, Northants NN18 8HQ.